-It can be a lot of work to learn everything about how to successfully start your business, which items to buy and how to get consistent sales.
+It can be a lot of work to learn everything about how to successfully start your business, which items to buy and how to get consistent sales (for help with starting a reselling business, check this site out).
 But once you have the hang of it and implement systems in your business, you can batch your tasks together and only work a few hours a week.

 For example, you can shop for your items on the weekends, photograph them all in a few hours and then list them all while scheduling them out for each day of the week.